C++ Library on Android with Android Studio

 Android Studio doesn’t currently support NDK development so some gradle hacks are required.
 In a nutshell, the modifications copy and package up the .so file so that it is copied and installed with your app.
 Check the references for more detail.
 In build.gradle add the following:

-(Update August 2015 - I’ve been informed that tasks.withType(Compile)
+(Update August 2015 - I’ve been informed that tasks.withType(Compile) should now be tasks.withType(JavaCompile).)

-Also add the following to the dependencies{...} section
+Also add the following to the dependencies{...} section:

 In the activity you are calling your wrapper from, add the following, modifying names as appropriate: